TouK/nussknacker-quickstart/README.md

 ### Installation

-First, set `RELEASE` environment variable, e.g to `nu-quickstart`, which will be used as Helm release name.
-It's also needed for test data scripts.

 By default, we assume that the quickstart is installed on local k8s installation with port 8081 mapped for ingress (see e.g. k3d setup above).
-If you install quickstart on cluster with public domain available, set `DOMAIN` variable to your domain, see also `k8s-helm/values.yaml` for more ingress configuration (e.g. certificate management).
+If you install quickstart on cluster with public domain available, set `DOMAIN` variable in `.env` file to your domain, see also `k8s-helm/values.yaml` for more ingress configuration (e.g. certificate management).

+By default, Helm chart will be installed with release name `nu-quickstart`, you can change it in `.env` file.

 Afterwards, just run:
 ```bash